WICG/storage-buckets/explainer.md

 ### Keep deleted buckets alive while there are references to them

-TODO: Explain that this is bad for predictability.
-We want the data to be gone when we say "logout completed", and we want to return quota when a bucket is deleted.

 `navigator.storageBuckets.delete()` force-closes the deleted bucket and immediately starts deleting the data.
 The promise it returns is resolved when all the data is deleted.